 Can I have my civil trial in French?

-You also have the right to a bilingual jury civil trial in some areas in Ontario.
-This includes:
+In a civil proceeding, you also have the right to a bilingual jury in these areas in Ontario:

 - the counties of Essex, Middlesex, Prescott and Russell, Renfrew, Simcoe and Stormont, Dundas and Glengarry

 - the County of Welland as it existed on December 31, 1969

 - the territorial districts of Algoma, Cochrane, Kenora, Nipissing, Sudbury, Thunder Bay and Timiskaming

 - the City of Hamilton, Ottawa, Greater Sudbury, or Toronto